BaronSamediOfficial/Linux/LinuxCheatsheet.md

 bash -x <SCRIPT_NAME>                                                       # runs a script in debug mode
 <COMAND> 2>/dev/null                                                        # 2 relates to the stderr output and will redirect it to the null device
-!<CMD_HISTORY_NUMBER>                                                       # this will run a specific command from your history eg: !234 ctl+a                                                                       # brings your cursor to the beginning of the command line ctl+l                                                                       # clears the terminal uname -a                                                                    # will list all the key info about the system you are on
+!<CMD_HISTORY_NUMBER>                                                       # this will run a specific command from your history eg: !234
+!foo                                                                        # Will run the last command that started with foo ctl+a                                                                       # brings your cursor to the beginning of the command line ctl+l                                                                       # clears the terminal uname -a                                                                    # will list all the key info about the system you are on